tobowers/motionbox-eventhandler/README.markdown

 * Subscribe to elements *before* they are on the DOM
 * Subscribe to entire classes of elements (eg. subscribe to clicks on all elements with the class ".foo")
+* Use the same interface to trigger events between Objects and/or DOM elements
 * Limit your actual observers to a minimum (Only 1 per *type* of event) and still subscribe many elements
-* Maintain a consistent interface among both custom and browser events
+* Maintain a consistent interface among both custom, browser, and on Object events

 #Introduction